kkode777/exploring-foundations-of-aws-containers/README.md

 ![images/copilot-job-docker.png](images/copilot-job-docker.png)

 Next you are asked how you want to schedule the job.
-Choose "Rate":
+Choose "Fixed Schedule":

 ![images/copilot-job-rate.png](images/copilot-job-rate.png)

-Last it will ask how long to wait between job executions.
-Type "1m" for 1 minute:
+Last it will ask how how often you want to schedule the job.
+Choose "Yearly" because this is a job that we will kick off manually.

 ![images/copilot-job-wait.png](images/copilot-job-wait.png)